Last updated on September 1st, 2024 at 06:16 pm

 Consider selling your note if you need funds

-As a home seller and you have the opportunity to sell your mortgage at any time to a third party.
+As a home seller, you have the opportunity to sell your mortgage at any time to a third party.
 If for example, you later determine you would like to have a shorter term, you may obtain a cash offer from a buyer of investment properties or another investor.
 Your mortgage may be for example $200,000 with the new owner of the home.
-You sold the house for $220,000 and received $20,000 upfront.
-You paid $150,000 for the house so you still have $50,000 in profit.
-Considering that the final payment is for example four years down the road, you may want to give up $25,000 or half of the remaining profit to sell the mortgage.

 If you sell the mortgage, there is no impact on the buyers.
 The buyers will be in search of a conventional lender within a year or so before the balloon is due.
 This gives them time to look for the best interest on a traditional loan.
-If their credit was poor, the few years it takes to increase their credit score will permit them to work with a financial institution to obtain traditional financing at a lower interest rate.
+If their credit is poor, the few years it takes to increase their credit score will permit them to work with a financial institution to obtain traditional financing at a lower interest rate.
 It would seem that if the payments are made on time every month, both parties would benefit from the arrangement.

 Terms and Conditions – Mortage Loan